DappioWonderlandGuide/guide/dappie-gang-nft.md

 - Governor : decide the future GameFi roadmap
 - Character: decide which game to have character proposal (Rabbit)
 - Early Access: participate in special campaign

+## What Trait rarity Dappie Gang NFT have?

+Traits Rarities:

+- Common
+- Legendary: Body with Pattern, Zombie, Robot and Alien
+- Genesis

+Each traits has a specific utilties attached to it.

 ## What Utilities Dappie Gang NFT have?